Bray-Ro/Bray-Ro/README.md

 -->
 Hi, Im Ro.
 - 🔭 I’m currently working on many things, The most important of witch are an RPG in unity and a game engine in C and C++
-- 🌱 I’m currently learning X86 Assembly language and attempting to make DOS games
+- 🌱 I’m currently studying X86 Assembly language and attempting to make DOS games
 - 👯 I’m looking to collaborate on Nothing at the moment
 - 🤔 I’m looking for help with Nothing at the Moment
 - 💬 Ask me about Anything related to C. I know about RPG game design and some C++.
 Not very good with OOP though.